Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Framework Design

-\paragraph{Crowd-sourcing} Our questionnaire is distributed on Qualtrics\footnote{\url{https://www.qualtrics.com/}}, a platform known for its capabilities in designing, sharing, and collecting questionnaires.
-To recruit human subjects, we utilize Prolific\footnote{\url{https://prolific.co/}}, a platform designed explicitly for task posting and worker recruitment.
-To attain a medium level of effect size with Cohen's $d=0.5$, a significance level of $\alpha=0.05$, and a power of test of $1-\beta=0.8$, a minimum of 34 responses is deemed necessary for each factor.
-To ensure this threshold, we select five situations\footnote{Note that two factors in the Jealousy category did not have five situations.
-For further details, please refer to the dataset.} for each factor, and collect at least seven responses for each situation, resulting in $5\times 7=35$ responses per factor, thereby guaranteeing the statistical validity of our survey.
-In order to uphold the quality and reliability of the data collected, we recruited crowd workers who met the following criteria: (i) English being their first and fluent language, and (ii) being free of any ongoing mental illness.
-Since responses formed during subjects' first impressions are more likely to yield genuine and authentic answers, we set the estimated and recommended completion time at 2.5 minutes.
-As an incentive for their participation, each worker is rewarded with 0.3\pounds\ after we verify the validity of their response.
-In total, we successfully collect 1,266 responses from crowd workers residing in various parts of the world, contributing to the breadth and diversity of our dataset.
+\paragraph{Crowd-sourcing} Our questionnaire is distributed on Qualtrics~(\url{https://www.qualtrics.com/}), a platform known for its capabilities in designing, sharing, and collecting questionnaires.
+To recruit human subjects, we utilize Prolific~(\url{https://www.prolific.com/}), a platform designed explicitly for task posting and worker recruitment.
+To attain a medium level of effect size with Cohen's $d=0.5$, a significance level of $\alpha=0.05$, and a power of test of $1-\beta=0.8$~\cite{faul2007g}, a minimum of 34 responses is deemed necessary for each factor.
+To ensure this threshold, we select five situations\footnote{Note that two factors in the Jealousy category have less than five situations.} for each factor, and collect at least seven responses for each situation, resulting in $5\times 7=35$ responses per factor, thereby guaranteeing the statistical validity of our survey.
+In order to uphold the quality and reliability of the data collected, we recruit crowd workers who met the following criteria: (1) English being their first and fluent language, and (2) being free of any ongoing mental illness.
+Prolific provides prescreening filters to meet these requirements.
+Since responses formed during subjects' first impressions are more likely to yield genuine and authentic answers, we set the estimated and recommended completion time at $2.5$ minutes.
+As an incentive for their participation, each worker is rewarded with $0.3\pounds$ ($9\pounds \approx 11.45\$$ per hour, rated as ``Good'' on the platform) after we verify the validity of their response.
+In total, we successfully collect 1,266 responses from various parts of the world, contributing to the breadth and diversity of our dataset.